 Wedge Anchor - for use in concrete only

-2. Clean out the hole using a wire brush, compressed air, vacuum, blow out bulb or other method.
+- Clean out the hole using a wire brush, compressed air, vacuum, blow out bulb or another method.

 Sleeve Anchors - for use in concrete, brick or block

 - Using ANSI standard drill bits, carefully drill a hole in the base material.
 Hole size = Bit size when installing sleeve anchors.
 Make sure the hole is always drilled 1/2" deeper than the sleeve anchor will penetrate the base material.
 Minimum embedments also need to be met.
 The hole can be drilled with the fixture in place making sure the bit will fit through the fixture hole.

 - Clean the hole of all debris made during drilling.

 - Sleeve anchors come fully assembled with a nut and washer.
 It is important that the nut is on the end of the threads to protect the threads during hammering.